josh-austin/josh-austin.github.io/_posts/2015-05-29-What-Is-Love.md

 > And there appeared to him an angel from heaven, strengthening him.
 And being in an agony he prayed more earnestly; and his sweat became like great drops of blood falling down to the ground.
 > *Luke 22:43-44*

-Yet the Messiah still chose to complete his mission, become the perfect sacrifice for our sins, and changed history for the better ever since.
+Yet the Messiah still chose to complete his mission, became the perfect sacrifice for our sins, and changed history for the better ever since.